iot-dsa-v2/dslink-java-v2-savvy/README.md

 5. Edit this README
     - Please maintain a helpful readme.
     - Change the title.
-    - Maintain a version number.
+    - Maintain the current version number.
     - Change the license if necessary.
     - Provide an overview of the link's purpose.
 Keep the text linking to the DSA overview and core SDK for context.